-LEV SZENTKIRÁLYI† is an Assistant Teaching Professor with the Social Responsibility and Sustainability Division, in the Leeds School of Business at the University of Colorado at Boulder, where he teaches diverse courses on business ethics, global political economy, and environmental sustainability, which draw on his interdisciplinary training in normative political theory, environmental policy, and international relations.
+DR. LEV SZENTKIRÁLYI† is an Assistant Teaching Professor with the Social Responsibility and Sustainability Division in the Leeds School of Business at the University of Colorado at Boulder, and the recipient of the 2025 Frascona Teaching Excellence Award: the highest teaching honor in Leeds.
+Dr. Szentkirályi’s teaching consists in diverse courses on business ethics, global political economy, and environmental sustainability—which draw on his interdisciplinary Political Science training in normative political theory, environmental policy, and international relations.
+Dr. Szentkirályi is also a Faculty Associate with the Environmental Studies Department, he serves as the Faculty Director for Global Initiatives in Leeds, he is the Founder and Executive Director of the Szentkirályi Scholarship Fund, and he serves on the Board of Directors for Stonewall Farm (an educational non-profit organization in Keene, NH that promotes sustainable agriculture).

 Details on Dr. Szentkirályi’s interdisciplinary research and teaching record can be found under the teaching and research tabs above.